1. Stop Shredding Your Cords

 Vocal problems are also the result of tense overly contracted muscles of the tongue, jaw, neck and diaphragm area.
 Tension here causes vocal “gridlock” resulting in limited vocal function.
 Massage is not a luxury for singers, it can restore a lost voice, or free up your range and flexibility.
 In my Singers Gift Warmups, I show you a laryngeal massage that relieves tension and frees up your vocal instrument.

 Stress causes vocal tension and contributes to wear and tear.
-Find ways to take the edge off the pressures of your career/life by using stress reduction techniques (my favorite is meditation).
+Find ways to take the edge off the pressures of your career/life by using stress reduction techniques.
+My favorite is meditation (join us for a month of Mind Over Music and get my Musician Mindset Meditations for free).
 Or try taking long hot baths with bath salts at night and/or essential oils (lavender) on your pillow at bedtime.
 Other destressors are working out, yoga and finding a good therapist to talk to.

 I’ve been practicing yoga since I was 16 and have found it to eliminate stress in my body and mind.
 Besides the amazing spinal column health and easing of pain in my muscles, it is a great way to keep your body supple, flexible and avoid injury.
 Given that your voice is an instrument inside your body, the effect on the voice is more ease and vocal freedom.
 Who knew that down-dog would help you experience a new level of vocal health!